streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: Other settings files to be included
+: Other settings files to be included.

 Default
 : _- none -_